 - Do not smoke for at last 2 weeks after dental implant surgery.
 Tobacco use increases your risk of infection and can cause your implants to fail to integrate with your bone and other tissues.

-If you have any questions about these instructions, please contact Wasatch Gentle Dental at 801-262-6661 to speak with Dr. Andrew Smith, Dr. Bradley Smith, or a member of our team in Murray, Utah.
+If you have any questions about these instructions, please contact Wasatch Gentle Dental at 801-262-6661 to speak with Dr. Andrew Smith, Dr. Jason Wareham, or a member of our team in Murray, Utah.